ElemeFE/element/examples/docs/en-US/pagination.md

 Add more modules based on your scenario.

 :::demo This example is a complete use case.
-It uses `size-change` and `current-change` event to handle page size changes and current page changes. `page-sizes` accepts an array of integers, each of which represents a different page size in the `sizes` select options, e.g. `[100, 200, 300, 400]` indicates that the select will have four options: 100, 200, 300 or 400 items per page.
+It uses `size-change` and `current-change` event to handle page size changes and current page changes. `page-sizes` accepts an array of integers, each of which represents a different page size in the `sizes` select options, e.g. `[100, 200, 300, 400]` indicates that the select will have four options: 100, 200, 300 or 400 items per page. the elements after the `->` in layout will float to right

 ```html
 <template>